laxmiadh08/msba-portfolio-laxmi/individual/contribution.md

   1. Exploratory data analysis and data cleanuphttps://github.com/laxmiadh08/msba-portfolio-laxmi/blob/main/individual/contribution.md
   2. Running all three models
   3. Created a tabular view to comapare these model to selec the optimum model
-  4. Documentation (powerpoitn, final report)
+  4. Documentation (powerpoint, final report)

 ### What is one decision or approach you personally advocated for and why?